This easy recipe for chicken shepherd’s pie converts the classic lamb supper to a lighter chicken version. Comfort food to the max!

 - 1/1/2 teaspoons chopped fresh thyme

-- 2 pounds Yukon Gold potatoes, peeled and sliced into 1/2 inch slices
+- 2 pounds Yukon Gold potatoes, peeled and cut into chunks

 - 1 tablespoon salt

 - Melt butter in medium saucepan.
 Add carrot and onion and saute for 6 minutes.

 - Add flour and stir to coat.
 Cook for another 5 minutes, stirring frequently.

 - Add broth to carrot mixture, stirring constantly.
 Bring to boil and then simmer for 10 minutes or until thickened.

 - Add chicken and thyme and season with salt and pepper.